New Jersey Laws on Deficiency Judgments

 In some states that use judicial foreclosure procedures, the lender can get a deficiency judgment as part of the foreclosure lawsuit itself.
 In other places, the lender has to seek a deficiency judgment by filing a separate lawsuit after the foreclosure.

 New Jersey foreclosures are judicial.
 The lender files a lawsuit against the borrower and obtains a judgment from the court.
-As in most judicial foreclosure states, in New Jersey, the lender may obtain a deficiency judgment against a borrower.
-To get a deficiency judgment, the lender must file a separate lawsuit within three months after the foreclosure sale or, if confirmation of the sale is required, from the date of the sale's confirmation.
-(N.J.
-Stat.
-Ann. §§ 2A:50-2, 2A:50-2.1).
+As with most judicial foreclosure states, in New Jersey, the lender may obtain a deficiency judgment against a borrower.

-If the lender files a lawsuit against you for a deficiency judgment, and you think the home sold for less than its fair market value at the foreclosure sale, you may dispute the amount of the deficiency by answering the lender's suit.
-You'll need to include evidence regarding the property's actual value.
-The court will then determine the property's value and figure the amount of the deficiency by subtracting the home's fair market value as of the sale date from the outstanding debt.
+If the lender files a lawsuit against you for a deficiency judgment, and you think the home sold for less than its fair market value at the foreclosure sale, you may dispute the amount of the deficiency by answering the lender’s suit.
+You’ll need to include evidence regarding the property’s actual value.
+The court will then determine the property’s value and figure the amount of the deficiency by subtracting the home’s fair market value as of the sale date from the outstanding debt.
 (Or, the parties may agree to hire three appraisers, and the court will accept their determination about the home's fair market value.)
 (N.J.
-Stat.
-Ann. § 2A:50-3).
+Stat. § 2A:50-3 (2025).)

-However, if you challenge the deficiency amount, you'll lose your right of redemption.
-(N.J.
-Stat.
-Ann. § 2A:50-5).
 Generally, if the lender gets a deficiency judgment, you get six months after the judgment to bring an action to redeem the property.
-But if you dispute the amount of the deficiency, you'll lose this right.
+But if you dispute the amount of the deficiency, you’ll lose this right.
 (N.J.
-Stat.
-Ann. §§ 2A:50-4, 2A:50-5).
+Stat. §§ 2A:50-4, 2A:50-5 (2025).)

 Deficiency Judgments After Short Sales in New Jersey